Vancouver Housing Market Report

 Vancouver vs Toronto

-Toronto's competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto home prices have climbed by 32% over the past nine years to reach $951,700 in November 2025.
-This nine-year growth translates into a CAGR of 3.1% (which does not include the potential rent received or the expenses paid).
-This 9-year growth is despite a 26% price decline from the peak of $1,279,800 in Toronto benchmark home prices in February 2022.
+Toronto's competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto home prices have climbed by 29% over the past nine years to reach a Benchmark price of $935,200 in December 2025.
+This nine-year growth translates into a CAGR of 2.5% (which does not include the potential rent received or the expenses paid).
+This 9-year growth is despite a 27% price decline from the peak of $1,279,800 in Toronto benchmark home prices in February 2022.
 Given that Vancouver began its restrictive zoning at least two decades before Toronto, it is no surprise that Vancouver became an unaffordable city much earlier than Toronto.

-For example, the population density in the Vancouver metropolitan area is around 1,150/km², while the population density in the city-state of Singapore is 8,500/km².
+For example, the Vancouver CMA land area is 2,878.93 km², while the population of Vancouver CMA is 3,108,900; thus, the population density in the Vancouver metropolitan area is around 1,080/km², while the population density in the city-state of Singapore is approximately 8,100/km².
 So, land is not the limiting factor for sheltering people.
 In cities like Vancouver, the primary constraint on new housing is not land scarcity but restrictive municipal zoning and development regulations.
 The impact of these regulations has been quantified by CMHC in the "Municipal Land Use and Regulation Survey."

-Heightened economic uncertainty stemming from these trade tensions between Canada and the United States has impacted Canadian housing markets across multiple regions.
+Heightened economic uncertainty stemming from trade tensions between Canada and the United States continues to impact Canadian housing markets across multiple regions.
 A deterioration in cross-border trade relations reduces consumer confidence and business investment.
 This leads to slower job growth in trade-dependent sectors, potentially dampening housing demand and putting downward pressure on sales volumes and property values.
-The effects have been most pronounced in regions with economies closely tied to U.S. trade, such as Ontario's manufacturing corridor and British Columbia's lumber industry.
+The effects remain most pronounced in regions with economies closely tied to U.S. trade, such as Ontario's manufacturing corridor and British Columbia's lumber industry.

-However, the negative impact of these trade tensions appears to be easing, and consumer sentiment has improved modestly over the second half of 2025.
-In 2025, the Bank of Canada implemented rate cuts throughout the year, bringing the policy rate down significantly.
-With the Bank of Canada having cut rates by nearly one full percentage point during the year, the influence of monetary policy on housing appears to be waning.
+Consumer sentiment remains cautious heading into 2026 as economic uncertainty persists.
+The Bank of Canada has cut rates substantially throughout 2025, bringing the policy rate down one full percentage point during last year.
+With monetary policy already accommodative, the influence of further rate cuts on housing appears to be waning.
 A more stable market has shifted the focus toward housing's intrinsic value, with less influence from speculative sentiment or the fear of missing out (FOMO).

 While monetary policy impacts all of Canada, real estate remains highly local.
 Ontario and BC, which heavily influence national price trends, saw housing bubbles fueled by ultra-low interest rates post-2008 and during the pandemic.